khan-sabiha/adminDashboard/README.md

 ## Overview

 This Laravel project is built using the [AdminLTE](https://adminlte.io/) template and integrates [Bootstrap](https://getbootstrap.com/).
-It provides a foundation for developing web applications with a responsive and feature-rich admin dashboard.
+It provides a foundation for developing web applications with a responsive and admin dashboard.

 ## Features